GAME RESULTGame Result

 The bad feeling quickly came true.
 In the 40th minute as the first half was approaching its end, a careless pass mistake by Fujiyama led to a side attack, and a cross easily thrown into the goal area from the left.
 Hiroshima's ace, Kubo, who had been dormant until then, shook Tokyo's goal net with a powerful header, equalizing the score.
 Just one mistake woke Hiroshima up from their slumber.

-Hiroshima unable to withstand fierce attack, conceding 2 goals
+Unable to withstand Hiroshima's fierce attack, 2 points were lost.

 The second half started completely in Hiroshima's pace.
 In the second half, Hiroshima brought in Japan national team defender Uemura, who had been preserved due to national team fatigue.
 Hiroshima, who woke up from their slumber and gained momentum, relentlessly attacked as if to return the favor from the first half.
 In the 5th minute, Fujimoto broke through the left side from a counterattack and took a powerful shot from a close distance, but Doi made a desperate save and deflected it.
 In the following 6th minute, Kubo broke through from the center and took a looping shot as Doi came out, but Sandro, who had returned diligently, cleared it just before the goal line.
 Furthermore, in the 11th minute, Fujimoto unleashed a powerful shot from the center, and in the 14th minute, Kubo broke through from Fujimoto's pass in the center, creating a decisive opportunity, but Doi quickly came out and cleared it a moment earlier.